Italian Armed Forces: Carabinieri

-The Arma dei Carabinieri is the gendarmerie and military police of Italy.
-The corps was instituted in 1814 by King Victor Emmanuel I of Savoy with the aim of providing the Kingdom of Sardinia with a police corps; it is therefore older than Italy itself.
 The new force was divided into divisions on the scale of one division for each province of Italy.
 The divisions were further divided into companies and subdivided into lieutenancies, which commanded and coordinated the local police stations and were distributed throughout the national territory in direct contact with the public.
-The Italian unification saw the number of divisions increased, and in 1861 the Carabinieri were appointed the "First Force" of the new national military organization.
-In recent years Carabinieri became the fourth branch of Italian Armed Forces.
-Primarily they carry out law enforcement, military policing duties and peacekeeping mission abroad, such as Kosovo, Afghanistan, and Iraq.
+They carry out peacekeeping mission abroad, such as Kosovo, Afghanistan, and Iraq.
 At the Sea Islands Conference of the G8 in 2004, the Carabinieri were given the mandate to establish a Center of Excellence for Stability Police Units (CoESPU) to spearhead the development of training and doctrinal standards for civilian police units attached to international peacekeeping missions.